TIPS & IDEAS: Mixing & matching patterns

 Pastels are the softies of the bunch.

-- pastels tend to be soft, Easter-inspired colours!
+- these gentle hues tend to be soft, Easter-inspired colours!

-- pastels best suit white, fresh cream and soft gray when it comes to neutrals, although, you can pull off the odd beige
+- pastels best suit white, fresh cream and gray, although, you can pull off the odd beige as long as it’s MAJORLY muted

 PRIMARY COLOURS & BRIGHTS

-These colours are jacked right up!
-A little goes a LONG way with these bad boys.
+These colours are jacked right up, so a little goes a LONG way with these bad boys.

 Earth tones are colours that have some gray or brown in them, meaning they are toned down.